lequipefr/mockserver-behat-context/README.md

             ]
             """

-    Scenario: Other scenario

-        Given the request "GET" "/users/1" will return the json from file "stubs/payload.json"
+        Given the request "GET" "/cats/1" will return the json from file "stubs/cats.json"

+        # ...

+        Then the request "GET" "/api/users" should have been called exactly 1 times
 ```

-Check **all available phrases and examples** in [features/expectations.feature](./features/expectations.feature).
+Check **all available phrases and examples** in [features/](./features).

 ## Configuration example